[Complete Code] GUI Calculator in Python using PyQT4

 Reading User Input Values from Text Field:

-The value in input text field is in the text format and you need to convert it into an integer before performing arithmetic operations.
+The value in the input text field is in the text format and you need to convert it into an integer before performing arithmetic operations.

 This is a simple line of Python code we are using to convert text to an integer.